-The National Idling Reduction Network brings together trucking and transit companies; railroads; ports; equipment manufacturers; Federal, state, and local government agencies (including regulators); nonprofit organizations; and national research laboratories to identify consistent, workable solutions to heavy-vehicle idling for the entire United States.
+The National Idling Reduction Network brings together trucking and transit companies; railroads; ports; equipment manufacturers; Federal, state, and local government agencies (including regulators); nonprofit organizations; and national research laboratories to identify consistent, workable solutions to vehicle idling for the entire United States.
 Below is the most recent issue; the archives are available on the Archives page.

 Subscribe to the Newsletter

-August 2014 National Idling Reduction Network News: From the Editor
+October 2016 National Idling Reduction Network News: From the Editor

 Terry M. Levinson, Editor